FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Windows/FreeTAKServer_Windows_Install_Tutorial.md

 # FreeTAKServer Install On Windows Computer

-Below is the installation commands and comments for the installation of FreeTAKServer on a windows computer:
+Below is the installation commands and comments for the installation of FreeTAKServer on a Windows computer:

 -----------